Umar-Khattab/SortingAlgorithms/README.md

 This repository contains a collection of sorting algorithms implemented in C#.
 These algorithms are designed to demonstrate various sorting techniques, including simple sorting, bubble sort, selection sort, insertion sort, merge sort, bucket sort, and count sort.

+### Each method has an explaination in xml comment above its implementation

 ## Features

 - **SimpleSort**: A basic sorting algorithm that sorts an array in ascending order.